by Janice Ross

 Time for reflection

-Let the children know that they will each be given a pretzel on their way out of assembly today.
+If availale, let the children know that they will each be given a pretzel on their way out of the assembly.
 Say that you would like them to use this to help them pray and ask them what one thing they would like to speak to God about.

 Suggest that, whenever they have a quiet moment today, they hold the pretzel (or think of the shape of a pretzel later if they have eaten it!), cross their arms like the monks did and simply speak to God.